AleksandrAinidinov/small_business_solutions_final/README.md

    cd my-app
    ```
 2. **Set up Neon.Tech Database**:
-   Go to neon.tech website and click 'New Project'.
-Then click 'Connect' and you will see the connection string, you need to copy it and create a new file called:
+   Go to [Neon.Tech](https://neon.tech/) website and click 'New Project'.
+Then click 'Connect' and you will see the connection string for your database you just created, you need to copy it and create a new file called:
    ```bash
    .env.local
    ```